Bluffton IT Support Guide

 If your business is growing, the IT solutions that fit now may not fit next year.
 Failing to plan for growth can result in having insufficient systems for work as your IT struggles to carry a burden it wasn’t designed to.

-We’ve witnessed small businesses go from six people to 25 within the span of a couple of years.
-We’ve witnessed businesses go from 25 to 200 in a few years, too.
-The reality is that the systems they start with (like consumer versions of cloud applications) simply can’t carry a business past a certain point.
+We’ve witnessed small businesses go from five people to 25 within the span of a couple of years.
+We’ve witnessed businesses go from 20 to 200 in a few years, too.
+The reality is that the systems they start with (like consumer versions of cloud applications) simply can’t carry their businesses past a certain point.

 So, don’t limit budget considerations to the immediate context.
-Make sure to consider future needs.
+Make sure to consider future needs, too.

 How should we create an IT policy?

 IT policy is another common area of consideration for mid-sized businesses.
-At Complete Network, we’ve guided IT policy for businesses around Charlotte for years.
+At Complete Network, we’ve guided IT policy for businesses around Bluffton for years.

 Every good IT policy has these components: